open-telemetry/oteps/text/0250-Composite_Samplers.md

 The second approach is applicable exclusively to Consistent Probability Samplers, but is more efficient and less prone to misconfiguration.
 It requires additional API to be provided by the delegate samplers.

-__Note__: both approaches call for calculating unions of Attribute sets.
+__Note__: both approaches call for calculating _unions_ of Attribute sets.
 Whenever such union is constructed, in case of conflicting attribute keys, the attribute definition from the last set that uses that key takes effect.
-Similarly, whenever modifications of `Tracestate` are chained, in case of conflicting keys, the last modification erases the previous values.
+Similarly, whenever modifications of `Tracestate` are performed in sequence, in case of conflicting keys, the last modification erases the previous values.

 ## Approach One